Of Annalece…

 I’ll never forget my first visit to the Rockingham Meeting House.
 Pale spring blossoms, mirroring the bone-white of the ancient structure, shrouded the trees lining the drive as we traversed a slight hillside.

-My son, a GIS specialist, had been hired to map the Meeting House’s burial grounds as part of his fellowship duties.
+We were there because my son, a GIS specialist, had been hired to map the Meeting House’s burial grounds as part of his fellowship duties.

 Unbeknownst to both him and I at the time our ancestor, David Pulsipher, my sixth-great grandfather, had donated a portion of his five-hundred acres for “a meeting house and burying ground.”